bandophahita/selenium-axe-python/README.md

 Fork the repository and submit PRs with bug fixes and enhancements;
 contributions are very welcome.

-Node dependencies must be installed by running `npm install` inside the axe-selenium-python directory.
+~~Node dependencies must be installed by running `npm install` inside the selenium-axe-python directory~~

 You can run the tests using
 `tox <https://tox.readthedocs.io/en/latest/>`_: